Skip to main content

 The new Context Manager (ENG-145) gives you a central place to configure project-level settings that flow through every Stora feature.
 Set your app's target audience, tone of voice, brand colors, and key selling points once — and every AI-generated asset (screenshots, metadata, compliance suggestions) will reflect those settings automatically.

-Stora can now generate app icons using Google's Gemini model (ENG-144).
+Stora can now generate app icons using AI (ENG-144).
 Describe what you want, pick a style (flat, 3D, gradient, minimal), and Stora generates multiple options that meet Apple and Google's icon specifications — correct dimensions, no transparency on iOS, proper safe zones, and rounded corner handling.

 Build Repair Agent#